pmcg31/fits-army-knife/README.md

 ## Dependencies

 You will need Qt5, the cfitsio library, and the PixInsight Class Library (PCL).

 On debian based linux systems:

 `sudo apt install qt5-default` for Qt

 `sudo apt install libcfitsio-dev` for cfitsio

+On arch linux systems:

+`sudo pacman -S qt5-base` for Qt

+`sudo pacman -S qt5-doc` for Qt documentation (optional)

+`sudo pacman -S cfitsio` for cfitsio

 PCL must be downloaded from [GitLab](https://gitlab.com/pixinsight/PCL/) and built from source.